Chart Color Schemes

 Age

-Nuriootpa has a median age of 45, which is slightly lower than the Rest of South Australia's figure of 47 but higher than Australia's overall median age of 38.
-Compared to the Rest of SA average, Nuriootpa has an over-representation of the 15-24 age cohort (11.6% locally), while the 55-64 year-olds are under-represented (11.6%).
-Between 2021 and the present, the 75 to 84 age group has increased from 8.7% to 10.3% of the population.
-Conversely, the 45 to 54 cohort has decreased from 12.2% to 11.3%.
-By 2041, demographic projections indicate significant shifts in Nuriootpa's age structure.
-The 85+ age group is projected to more than double, growing by 444 people (161%) from 276 to 721.
-Senior residents aged 65 and above will contribute to 64% of the population growth, reflecting demographic aging trends.
-In contrast, population declines are projected for the 55-64 and 15-24 age cohorts.
+Nuriootpa has a median age of 45, which is lower than the Rest of SA figure of 47 but higher than Australia's median age of 38 years.
+The 15-24 age cohort is notably over-represented in Nuriootpa at 11.6%, compared to the Rest of SA average.
+Meanwhile, the 55-64 age group is under-represented at 11.6%.
+Between 2021 and present, the 75-84 age group has increased from 8.7% to 10.3% of Nuriootpa's population, while the 45-54 cohort has declined from 12.2% to 11.3%.
+By 2041, demographic projections indicate that the 85+ age group is expected to more than double, growing by 444 people (161%) from 276 to 721.
+Residents aged 65 and above will contribute significantly to population growth, accounting for 64% of the increase.
+Conversely, population declines are projected for the 55-64 and 15-24 age cohorts.